yonggqiii/it5100a-notes/src/types/sections/polymorphism.md

     value: int
 ```

-However, we may later want a `Box`{.python} that stores strings.
+However, we may later want a `Box` that stores strings.
 In this
 case, we will have to define a new class that does so.

 ``` python